hilbix/tino/rants/javascript-es6.md

 However my recommendation is:

-If you want to create readable code, which people can understand when they are not very familiar with JS, do the `const j=i` and use the `j` instead of `i` within the block, just to express, that it is a closure.
-Of course the `j` is redundant in the JS sense.
+If you want to create readable code, which people can understand when they are not very familiar with JS, do the `const j=i` and use the `j` instead of `i` within the block.
+This then expresses, that the closures see different contexts.
+(Of course the `j` is redundant in the JS sense.)